PhilipWhitten/geomAttribute/help/source/concept.rst

 ===================
 Geometry data types
 ===================
 All datasets contain some restriction on the type of data each constituent set may contain.
 From a software perspective, a restriction of type is essential for minimizing both the storage size of the dataset and the response time for a dataset query.
-Analagous to specific data types for storage of numbers, text or dates there is one or more data types specifically used for the storage of geospatial geometries.
+Analagous to specific data types for storage of numbers, text or dates there are data types specifically used for the storage of geospatial geometries :cite:`ISO19125-2` .
 Similarly, just as there are often specific data types of signed and unsigned integers, float, and, decimal numbers there are also specific data types for different types of geometries, with the type often referring to how the geometry is constructed.

 For any dataset software the geometry data types that are availabe for use can be shown schematically as a hierarchy like the one shown in :numref:`figureGeomTypeI`.
 Within this hierarchy, the possible data types are described by the labels in the boxes.
 Essential to all such hierarchy's, a set of data of a declared type may consist of any type below it on the hierarchy.
 Hence, if a set of data has a declared type of *Geometry Collection* then any data element within it may consist of *Geometry Collection*, *Multi-Point*, "Multi-Curve*, *Multi-Line*, *Multi-Surface*, and, *Multi-Polygon*.
-Similarly, if a set of data has a declared type of *Point* than it may not contain a *Polygon* nor a *Line*.
+Similarly, if a set of data has a declared type of *Point* than it may not contain a *Polygon* nor a *Line* as neither are below the sub-type *Point* on the hierarchy.

 The single part constrained geometry subtypes in the lower part of :numref:`figureGeomTypeI` are referred to as *Primitive Types* and must contain only one single part geometry per set element.
 In contrast, the Multiple Part geometries may consist of one *or* many parts per feature.
 For example, a feature of the *"Multi-Point"* geometry sub type may have one point, no points or multiple points.
 Another characteristic of the single part primitive types is that the *Line* and *Polygon* subtypes may only exist of straight line segments between coordinates.